William A. Barrett: Early life

 William Aloysius Barrett was born on August 14, 1896, in Philadelphia, Pennsylvania, the son of Irish immigrants.
 He had thirteen siblings, and his father died when he was two years old, forcing his mother to scrub floors to support the family.
 Barrett initially went to school at Thomas Parochial School, but he left and sought work to support the family.
 He soon found employment as an apprentice boilermaker and welder at the Atlantic Refining Company's plant at Point Breeze, carrying a union card for the Boilermakers' Union until his death.
 Later, he resumed his education, attending the Brown Preparatory School in Philadelphia and St. Joseph's College.
 He subsequently studied law at the South Jersey Law School in Camden, New Jersey, before working in the real estate business.
 However, he found the most success in running a taproom.

 Barrett married Rose Timmins, four years his junior, and the couple had three children: Rosemary in 1924, and Gertrude in 1925 and Margaret in 1928.
 His wife, Rose, died in 1964.
 By the time of Barrett's death in 1976, he had fifteen grandchildren.

 In his first forays into local politics, Barrett served on the Philadelphia Board of Mercantile Appraisers and the Democratic City Committee, but lost two Philadelphia City Council races in 1935 and 1939.
 However, Barrett persisted, serving as a legislative aide to Congressman James P. McGranery until McGranery resigned to become an assistant to the Attorney General in 1943.
 Barrett ran in the January 1944 special election to succeed McGranery, but lost to Republican Joseph M. Pratt.

 Congress

-Barrett ran for Congress again in the November elections later that year, defeating incumbent Republican James A. Gallagher, but lost to him in a rematch during the Republican sweep of Congress two years later.
+Barrett ran for Congress again in the 1944 November election, defeating incumbent Republican James A. Gallagher, but lost to him in a rematch during the Republican sweep of Congress two years later.
 Despite his loss, Barrett was dead set on returning to Congress, succeeding in November of 1948.
 He won re-election thirteen subsequent times.